Mahi7828/check_frosty/Episode 1 - The Blind Bot.md

 <img src="W1_Images/key_shortcuts.png" width=700 height=350>

-#### Building your own Robot
+### Building your own Robot

 ##### SDF

 SDFormat (Simulation Description Format), sometimes abbreviated as SDF, is an XML format that describes objects and environments for robot simulators, visualization, and control.

 We will start by building a simple world and then build our robot in it.
-In the week1_tutorials package go to the models directory, Open a new file called cub_world.sdf and copy the following code to it (rememeber how you created turtlesim_mimic_launch.py in episode 0 ?).
+In the week1_tutorials package go to the models directory, Make a new file called cub_world.sdf and copy the following code to it ( rememeber how you created turtlesim_mimic_launch.py in episode 0 ).

 ```bash
 <?xml version="1.0" ?>